moleculerjs/site/source/docs/0.13/api/service-broker.md

 `broadcast(eventName: string, payload: any, groups)`

-Emit an event for all local & remote services
+Broadcast an event for all local & remote services

 #### Parameters